anje123/alertus-transcription-service/readme.md

 * To get all Transcription:
     * GET /api/transcribeResponses

-* To get all Transcription By SessionId:
+* To get all Transcription for a Session:
     * GET /api/transcribe/Session/{SessionId}

+* To get all Transcription for a Recording:
+    * GET /api/transcribe/Recording/{RecordingId}

 * To get One Transcription By Id:
     * GET /api/transcribe/{id}